-Note the following when enabling Access Gateway (AG) mode:
+Note the following when enabling Access Gateway mode:

-- After you enable AG mode, some fabric information is erased, such as the zone and security databases. - Enabling AG mode is disruptive because the switch is disabled and rebooted. - Ensure that no zoning or Admin Domain (AD) transaction buffers are active.
+- After you enable Access Gateway mode, some fabric information is erased, such as the zone and security databases. - Enabling Access Gateway mode is disruptive because the switch is disabled and rebooted. - Ensure that no zoning or Admin Domain (AD) transaction buffers are active.
 If any transaction buffer is active, enabling Access Gateway mode will fail with the error, "Failed to clear Zoning/Admin Domain configuration."

 Use the following steps to enable Access Gateway mode using Fabric OS commands.
-For more information on enabling Access Gateway mode, refer to "Enabling and disabling Access Gateway mode" in the Access Gateway Administrator's Guide.

-- 1. Before disabling a switch to enable Access Gateway mode, save the current configuration file using the configUpload command in case you need this configuration again. - 2.
+- 1. Before disabling a switch to enable Access Gateway mode, save the current configuration file using the configUpload command in case you need this configuration at a later time. - 2.
 2. Enter the switchShow command to verify the switch mode. - Access Gateway Mode displays for switchMode if the switch is in Access Gateway mode. - Native displays for switchMode if the switch is in Fabric OS Native mode. - 3.
 Enter switchDisable to disable the switch.
 Access Gateway mode can only be enabled or disabled when the switch is in a disabled state. - 4.
 Enter ag -modeEnable to enable Access Gateway mode. - 5.
-Enter the ag --modeShow command to verify that AG mode is enabled. switch:admin> ag --modeshow Access Gateway mode is enabled.
+Enter the ag --modeShow command to verify that AG mode is enabled.

+switch:admin> ag --modeshow Access Gateway mode is enabled.